anav5704/anav.dev/src/content/projects/passport.md

 PASS leaders facilitate group study sessions for students enrolled in challenging courses.
 A key part of their role involves taking attendance at each session and submitting records to the PASS Coordinator.
 The traditional manual process of recording attendance was slow, error-prone, and tedious.

-As an ex-PASS leader for three courses, I myself have faced these issues.
-Thus, I created PASSport to streamline this workflow.
-It allows leaders to scan student IDs in seconds rather than manually writing down details.
+Having served as a PASS leader for three courses, I encountered these challenges myself.
+To address them, I developed PASSport, which enables leaders to take attendance in seconds by scanning student IDs.

 ## Project Details